chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

   - Reshuffling of crowd – you will have diminish controllability

-      - Mitigating factors, and which you'll apply
+      - Mitigating factors, and which yoyou'll apply

   - Obtrusive – user will feel obtrused, and what would happen